uOJackDu/2D-Shooting-I-am-a-Fish/user-manual.md

 They are big and strong.

-They walk horizontally all the time, even when you are fighting the boss or when you are trying to open a chest after you defeated the boss.
+They walk horizontally all the time, even when you are fighting the boss or when you are trying to open a chest after you defeat the boss.
-You need to kill them with 4 bubbles for 50 scores and you will lose 16 hp if you touch them.
+You need to kill them with 4 bubbles for 50 scores, and you will lose 16 HP if you touch them.

 ### <u>Boss</u>